BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 ![Triangular self-attention](./triangular_self_attention.png)

-The visualizations of attention maps from triangular self-attention heads are very interesting.
+The visualizations of attention maps from triangle self-attention heads are very interesting.

 In the row (a) we see convolution patterns of radius 4 (diameter 8) residues.
 For instance, the distance between residues 14 and 15 depends on distances between residues 14-16 and 14-17 and 14-13, 14-12 and 14-11.
 Authors speculate, that this head identified the